stupid-simple/backup/README.md

 This command will restore files into the target directory.
 The database is used as a reference source for the files that should be restored.

+### `ssbak clean -d <database file>` = Manually clean old files

+This command will remove the archives in which all backup files are already backed up in newer archives.

+*IMPORTANT* This will remove previous versions of backup files.

 ## Build